 Use this pack when you want the shortest honest path into a local coding host.

 This pack does not invent a hosted platform story.
-It packages what the repository already ships today: deterministic CLI reads, an advisory AI Diagnose layer, a token-gated same-machine Local Web API, and a stdio-first, read-only-first MCP surface.
+It packages what the repository already ships today: deterministic CLI reads, an advisory AI Diagnose layer, a token-gated Local Web API for this Mac, and a stdio-first, read-only-first MCP surface.

 Before you wire any host